syncfusion-content/blazor-docs/blazor/breadcrumb/breadcrumb-items.md

 ## Items based on current Url

-The Breadcrumb items can be generated from the current URL of the page, if the [Url](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Navigations.BreadcrumbItem.html#Syncfusion_Blazor_Navigations_BreadcrumbItem_Url) property is not provided or when the user does not specify the breadcrumb items using the Breadcrumb property.
+The breadcrumb items can be generated based on the current URL of the page when the user does not specify the breadcrumb items using the [BreadcrumbItems](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Navigations.BreadcrumbItems.html) tag directive.
 The following example shows the breadcrumb items that are generated based on the current URL.

 ```cshtml
 @using Syncfusion.Blazor.Navigations